 This video is the sixth in a series of cultural landscape videos produced by the National Park Service (NPS) Olmsted Center for Landscape Preservation (OCLP).
-The video is made possible through the efforts of Vanessa Hartsuiker, a digital media production intern with OCLP, in partnership with the American Conservation Experience.
+The video is made possible through the efforts of digital media production intern Vanessa Hartsuiker, whose internship with the Olmsted Center was supported in partnership with the American Conservation Experience.

 To view more videos in the series click here.

 Rick Kendall: Saint-Gaudens was probably best known as being that preeminent sculptor of the Gilded Age.
 He has works that are all around the United States and even across the pond into Europe and elsewhere.

 Thayer Tolles: What Saint-gaudens did which really turn monument making on its end, was conceive of the monument as part of an environment.
 It wasn’t just simply a bronze sculpture standing on a plinth.
 It was a sculpture that responded to the trees, the buildings, the paths, the park, other man-made and natural structures in its environment.

 Henry Duffy: Aspet is the name of the house and from it the name of the property which is now memorialized in the Saint-Gaudens National Historical Park.